 One of the most common uses of the Data Hog Plus is to convert from one type of serial channel to another.
-For example, convert from USB to RS232 or convert from USB to logic level serial.
+For example, convert from USB to RS232, WiFi to USB, Bluetooth to RS232, or convert from USB to logic level serial.
 The following sections give complete details on how to enable this functionality.

-Note that configuring the Data Hog Plus to act as a converter is done by either using the SD Card and a batch file (see section 4) or by sending it commands through the USB, RS232, or logic level serial channel (see section 3 and section 6).
+Note that configuring the Data Hog Plus to act as a converter is done by either using the SD Card and a batch file (see section 4) or by sending it commands through the WiFi, Bluetooth, USB, RS232, or logic level serial channels (see section 3, 6, and 10).
 Before attempting to do this, it is recommended all users learn to do the following first:

-- 1) Connect the Data Hog Plus to your computer using the USB or RS232 port. - 2) Power it on. - 3) Install and run the "D-Terminal" program (or use any other terminal application). - 4) Select the port the DH+ is enumerated as (if using USB) or the serial port it is connected to (if using the RS232). - 5) Set the baud rate to 19200bps. - 6) Send a CTRL+E to the Data Hog Plus to get a response that starts with "DHP#..."
+- 1) Connect the Data Hog Plus to your computer using the USB or RS232 port. - 2) Power it on. - 3) Install and run the "D-Terminal" program (or use any other terminal application). - 4) Select the port DHP creates (if using USB) or the serial port it is connected to (if using the RS232). - 5) Set the baud rate to 19200bps. - 6) Send <Enter> or CTRL+E to Data Hog Plus to get a response that starts with "DHP#..."

-You are now in Command Mode and can configure the DH+.
-It is highly recommended you familiarize yourself with the process of using the terminal command interface before setting the DH+ up as a converter, adapter, data logger, and/or protocol analyzer.
+You are now in Command Mode and can configure the DHP.
+It is highly recommended you familiarize yourself with the process of using the terminal command interface before setting the DHP up as a converter, adapter, data logger, and/or protocol analyzer.